 The road ahead: Diversity = resilience

 The concept of diversity equating to resilience can be seen everywhere.
 In personal finance, if your investment portfolio is diversified, you’re less vulnerable to market volatility and swings.
 In science and technology, the more diverse the research teams are, the more adaptive and innovative they are.
 In ecology, the more diverse an ecosystem is, the greater its resilience and capacity for renewal and reorganization following periods of stress or major change.
 When I picture the LGBTQIA2S+ community with its vast richness of identities and experiences, my heart is overwhelmed.
 Diversity is our biggest strength – instead of conforming to rigid societal definitions of personhood, we celebrate ourselves as we are.
-Our community is not a rainbow flag – it’s where we survive, heal, connect, thrive, and find unconditional love.
+Our community is where we survive, heal, connect, thrive, and find unconditional love.

 Within GFI, the diversity of thought, expertise, life experiences, and backgrounds strengthen our collective work.
 Across the field of alternative proteins, we see how a diversity of crops can lead to new ingredients for plant-based meat and how diversified product portfolios can enable companies to grow new markets and provide consumers with greater choice and access.
 Across the greater food system, we’re seeing how a diversity of innovations and ideas across the research, policy, and private sector can build on each other to remove obstacles, ease and incentivize transitions, and create new livelihoods and careers.